Dear reader of ADxS.org, please excuse the disruption.

 3. Taurine for ADHD

 In ADHD, extracellular dopamine is reduced and phasic dopamine is increased.
-See under ADHD - disorders of the dopamine system In the Dopamine section in the Neurological aspects chapter.
+See under ADHD - Disorders of the dopamine system In the Dopamine section in the Neurological aspects chapter.
 An increase in extracellular dopamine, e.g. through reduced dopamine reuptake or increased DAT efflux, would therefore be helpful.

 Taurine has so far only been mentioned in a few reports as a possible ADHD medication.2